How Early Should You Arrive at the Cruise Port?

 This time determines when travelers are expected to arrive at the cruise terminal.

-The goal of these boarding windows is to prevent long lines and overcrowding in the terminal.
+The goal of these boarding windows is to prevent long lines and overcrowding.

 Arriving close to your assigned time usually leads to a smoother experience than arriving several hours early.

-If you want to see how the full process works after you arrive, it can help to understand what happens step by step once you reach the terminal.
+If you want to understand how the full process works once you arrive, it can help to look at what happens on embarkation day.

 Arriving Too Early May Mean Waiting